bulsen/Fetch/README.md

 you should change both of them.

-and also in some segments there are turkish part which i intended to write how this things runs for my buddies. but main code is documented in english
+and also in some segments there are turkish; i wanted to tell my buddies how this thing works. but main code is documented in english